-Your lab book should be a regular style notebook without rings with either line or quadrangle ruling or a computation log/lab book.
+Your lab book should be a regular style notebook (without rings or other means to discretely remove or add pages) with either line or quadrangle ruling or a computation log/lab book.
 It can be obtained at most stationary stores (i.e. Staples, etc ...)